 Parents and guardians, use this checklist every day before sending your children to school.

 If you answer "YES" to one or more questions, you must keep your child home from school today.

-Does your child have any unusual symptoms from the list below?
+Does your child have any new, unusual, or worsening symptoms as listed in Box One and Box Two below?